awsdocs/aws-mobile-developer-guide/doc_source/how-to-integrate-an-existing-bucket.rst

                Run :code:`pod install --repo-update` before you continue.

          #.
-Add the following imports to the classes that perform user data storage operations:
+Add the following imports to the classes that perform user file storage operations:

             .. code-block:: none